MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ### Before you request your environment to be moved

-- If you don't have a subscription or trial in the destination tenant, you'll need to create one.
+- If you don't have a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscription (paid or trial) in the destination tenant, you'll need to create one.
 You might need to purchase a new subscription in the destination tenant (or convert a trial to paid), if not already done.
 - Make sure the destination tenant meets the following requirements:
   - It has at least as many active user licenses as the source tenant.
-  - It has enough environment licenses to cover the environments being moved
+  - It has enough [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment add-on licenses to cover the environments being moved
-  - It has at least as much storage as the source tenant.
+  - It has at least as much [!INCLUDE[prod_short](../developer/includes/prod_short.md)] storage as the source tenant.

 ### After the environment has been moved

-- Users may have been added to the environment during the move operation, while it was still connected to the old Azure AD tenant.
+- Users may have been added to the environment prior to the move operation, while it was still connected to the old Azure AD tenant.
 If so, these users won't be migrated to the new Azure AD tenant.
 You'll need to recreate the users on the target tenant if you still want them.
 You can add multiple user accounts at once [using Excel spreadsheet or other file saved in CSV format](/microsoft-365/enterprise/add-several-users-at-the-same-time).
-After the users are created on the target Azure AD tenant, assign them the required roles or licenses and [import these users into the migrated environment](/dynamics365/business-central/ui-how-users-permissions).
+After the users are created on the target Azure AD tenant, assign them the required roles or licenses and [import these users into the moved environment](/dynamics365/business-central/ui-how-users-permissions).
 - You might need to reconfigure some add-ins, external applications, and settings after the tenant-to-tenant migration.
 Some examples include the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Outlook add-in, Excel add-in, Power BI, Power Apps, Power Automate connectors, Dataverse, and more.

 ## <a name="opslog"></a>Log of administrative operations